OpenStackOnRaPi/ostackinstall/README.md

 Here, we assume using a virtual machine, but things do not change if the management host is a physical machine.

-  * Create `Ubuntu 22.04 LTS` VM as a desktop machine.
-We are using `Ubuntu 22.04 LTS` for Kolla-Ansible 2023.1 as the highest distribution supported by Kolla-Ansible 2023.1 (_Note: 'Ubuntu 24.04` is not supported by Kolla-Ansible 2023.1; but it becomes mandatory for Kolla-Ansible 25.1_).
+  * Create `Ubuntu 24.04 LTS` VM, preferably as a desktop machine.
+We are using `Ubuntu 24.04 LTS` for Kolla-Ansible 2025.1 (_Note: 'Ubuntu 24.04` is not supported by Kolla-Ansible 2023.1, and you should use Ubuntu 22.04 as the highest distribution supported by Kolla-Ansible 2023.1_).
 We have not tested other Linux distributions.
-Resource requirements of the VM are moderate (4GB RAM, 20GB disk, 1vCPU should be sufficient).
+Resource requirements for the VM are moderate (4GB RAM, 20GB disk, 1vCPU should be sufficient).
   * We use VirtualBox and configure the network card of the VM to work in ```Bridged``` mode.
-Nevertheless, NAT mode should work as well in a basic scenario, but using briged mode is more convenient in non-standard situations (e.g., when one needs to copy some files from the RPis to the management host).
-It is generally simpler when all components (cluster, management host, our physical host) work in the same subnetwork.
+Nevertheless, NAT mode should work as well in a basic scenario, but using briged mode is more convenient in non-standard situations (e.g., when one needs to copy some files [from](https://www.itzgeek.com/how-tos/linux/ubuntu-how-tos/how-to-install-virtualbox-guest-additions-on-ubuntu-22-04.html?utm_content=cmp-true) between the RPis and the management host).
+It is generally simpler when all components (cluster, management host, our physical host) operate in the same L2 segment.
-  * It's best when your physical host is connected in the same L2 network segment as the OpenStack cluster (in our lab setup, attach it to the Linksys router).
   * After launching the VM in VirtualBox, the copy-paste feature will probably not work.
 You will have have to install GuestAdditions.
 This can be done in a while.
 First follow the steps that follow.
   * Disable the automatic upgrade option in the VM; in the desktop, search for this setting in `Options`.
-  * If the terminal suspends/does not open, the screen is flickering or the cursor takes the form of a black rectangle, disable Wayland display server protocol, see e.g., [this](https://linuxconfig.org/how-to-enable-disable-wayland-on-ubuntu-22-04-desktop)
+  * If the terminal suspends/does not open, the screen is flickering or the cursor takes the form of a black rectangle, disable Wayland display server protocol, see e.g., [this for 24.04](https://askubuntu.com/questions/1536250/disabling-wayland-permanently-under-ubuntu-24-04-1-lts-doesnt-work-in-virtualbo) and [this for 22.04](https://linuxconfig.org/how-to-enable-disable-wayland-on-ubuntu-22-04-desktop)
   * Assign sudo privileges to your user (we assume username `ubuntu`)
   ```
 $ sudo usermod -aG sudo $USER